-As both a litigator and a registered patent attorney, Tom Foley represents clients before the U.S. Patent and Trademark Office to obtain patent protection and assists clients in disputes over intellectual property, including patent, copyright, and trade secret litigation in federal district court and at the Patent Office.
+As both a litigator and a registered patent attorney, Thomas Foley represents clients before the U.S. Patent and Trademark Office to obtain patent protection and assists clients in disputes over intellectual property, including patent, copyright, and trade secret litigation in federal district court and at the Patent Office.

 Tom works with clients to obtain patent protection, for a range of technologies including analytical instruments, medical devices, and chemical compounds.
 Tom also coordinates international patent prosecution for clients.